jManAscending/DnDHouseRules/README.md

   * At level 7, you can command your beast companion using your Bonus Action.
 Your beast companion can immediately use its Reaction to take the Attack, Dash, Dodge, or Help actions.

 ## Feat Changes
+* Dual Wielder: if you can magically conjure or summon one weapon from a class feature, you can now conjure or summon two non-heavy weapons at once.
+* Great Weapon Master: Instead of -5/+10, the tradeoff is -prof/+1d{2x prof} (e.g. -2/+1d4, -3/+1d6, etc.)
+* Heavy Armor Master: Damage reduction applies to magical weapon damage as well.
 * Lucky: Whenever more than one d20 was rolled for something, the circumstances of the original roll must be finalized before choosing between the original die and the Luck die.
+* Sharpshooter: Instead of -5/+10, the tradeoff is -prof/+ 1d{2x prof} (e.g. -2/+1d4, -3/+1d6, etc.)
 * Tavern Brawler: With this feat, your Unarmed Strikes have the Finesse property.
-* Sharpshooter: Instead of -5/+10, the tradeoff is -prof/+ 1d{2x prof} (e.g. -2/+1d4, -3/+1d6, etc.)
-* Great Weapon Master: Instead of -5/+10, the tradeoff is -prof/+1d{2x prof} (e.g. -2/+1d4, -3/+1d6, etc.)
-* Dual Wielder: if you can magically conjure or summon one weapon from a class feature, you can now conjure or summon two non-heavy weapons at once.

 ## Spell Changes
 * Blade Ward: Duration extended to 1 minute, but requires concentration, and can be bypassed by magical weapon damage.